Film Africa 2018 Is a Vibrant Celebration of Cinema from the Continent and the Diaspora

 What were your early memories of African cinema and what impact did they have on exploring your own creativity?

-My earliest film memory was from the guy who invented Nollywood Okechukwu Ogunjiofor and he made the first VHS Nollywood film called Living In Bondage but it was his second film called Evil Passion.
+My earliest film memory was from Okechukwu Ogunjiofor who is credited as making the first VHS Nollywood film called Living In Bondage but it was his second film called Evil Passion.
 My aunt had the VHS in her house and she didn't have very many but I would watch it all the time.
 It was the classic Nollywood storyline about a marriage.
 I think it was about this woman who was really jealous and has lots of lovers.
-It was basically a Nigerian femme fatale and she was just on a rampage of stealing people's husbands and poisoning people.
+The character was basically a Nigerian femme fatale on a rampage, stealing people's husbands and poisoning people.
 I probably should not have been watching it at that age but that was my earliest memory of African cinema and just really loving the drama.
 Loving the sound effects (laughs).
 I guess at that age the really simple kind of stories where the binary is good versus bad.

-If I reflect back, I watched it quite a lot so I think if anything that kind of cinema where you had VHS and just re-watch it was very early stages of the genesis of what I do as a writer and curator in terms of my study and intrigue in stories and really breaking images down.
+If I reflect back, I watched it quite a lot.
+That kind of cinema, where you had VHS and just watch and it was the genesis of what I do as a writer and curator in terms of my study and intrigue in stories and really breaking images down.
 I came to know the stories inside out and it definitely did allow me to develop that level of criticism and analysis as sometimes watching films with my family was not enjoyable because I'd be able to figure stuff out before the end!

 How does having a dual identity inform your practise as a writer, festival producer and programmer?

 I think inevitably duality makes me want to find connection points.
 I guess what's at the heart of a dichotomy is an inherent shifting back and forth but I think where I am now as a diasporan practitioner is wanting to know or be able to identify the connection points.
 At the same time also being acutely aware that the experiences of cinema and imagery and how it's created in the diaspora and on the continent are different.
-They are different for very valid reasons so it's also trying not to be the same.
+They are different for very valid reasons so it's also important for me to recognise that when I'm curating programmes of writing.

 It's rare and well overdue to have someone like you who has lived experience at the intersection of two cultures leading an important festival.
 What was the research period across Africa like and how did you go about building those personal connections?

-It was really fruitful as there was a lot of verve and energy and people are just mobilising themselves.
-There is a lot of young people who are picking up their cameras and making work.
+It was really fruitful.
+There was a lot of verve and energy and people are just mobilising themselves.
+There are a lot of young people who are picking up their cameras and making work.
 It was also fruitful in the sense of each region having it's own identity.
-For instance, I was in Nigeria and there was a collective of filmmakers out there called Surreal16 who are basically trying to infuse the national cinema with arthouse cinema or just start a conversation of what Nigerian Cinema really is through arthouse filmmaking and genre filmmaking.
-They are all doing that off their own backs self-funded.
-In Kenya, you have amazing storytellers and production value, so it just felt really inspiring as there was a lot of diverse content.
+For instance, I was in Nigeria and there was a collective of filmmakers out there called Surreal16 who are basically trying to infuse the national cinema with arthouse aesthetics.
+Surreall16 have started a conversation about what Nigerian Cinema as something distinct from Nollywood really is through arthouse and genre filmmaking.

 I did a lot of research and I created a map about different cultural events and happenings that had screenings attached.
 Also there is a lot of connection between diaspora filmmakers out here and on the continent but mainly it was about going to festivals and approaching people.
 People were really keen to speak about their work and find out what I do.